fenok/react-router-typesafe-routes/README.md

 ## How is it different from existing solutions?

+-   [typed-react-router](https://www.npmjs.com/package/typed-react-router) only handles path params.
+It also forces the use of [Route Objects](https://reactrouter.com/docs/en/v6/examples/route-objects) and doesn't allow relative links.

 -   [typesafe-routes](https://www.npmjs.com/package/typesafe-routes) (as well as seemingly based on it [react-typesafe-routes](https://www.npmjs.com/package/react-typesafe-routes)) only handles path and search params.
 It wasn't developed with modern react-router in mind and therefore doesn't play well with it.

 -   [typesafe-react-router](https://www.npmjs.com/package/typesafe-react-router) only handles path params and has no concept of nested routes.